Metrics

 When you select the Add data source option, you’ll see a list of all supported data sources.
 From here, choose Prometheus and insert all required details, including HTTP, Auth, and more.

-After you specify your data source, you can go to Explore, select your data source by name, and start typing the metric name for autocompleting.
+After you specify your data source, you can go to Explore, select your data source by name, and start typing the metric name for auto-completing.

 4. Create a dashboard in Grafana